eml-bin/portfolio-eml/cv-inspections-system/sqledge/README.md

 # SQL Server Edge
-SQL Edge Database Module
+Database Module

 Project: CV Inspections System
 Detail:
-  This module performs a embedded lightweight database for an edge hardware.
+  This module performs a embedded lightweight database for an edge hardware, in this case we needed to use SQL Edge image of Microsoft.

 Notes:
     * `azure-pipelines.yml` is a representation of a CI/CD pipeline for Azure DevOps.